By: Anthony J. Enea, Esq.

-The individual selected as the health care proxy is permitted by New York Law to make all health care decisions when the principal is no longer able to do so, including specifying which treatments and medical care to have administered.
-The principal should take the time to tell his or her agent exactly what his or her wishes are with respect to medical care and end of life decisions.
-The principal should also provide a copy of the health care proxy to his or her physician.
+(b) Execute a health care proxy, wherein a health care agent is selected.
+The individual selected is permitted by New York Law to make all health care decisions when the principal is no longer able to make these decisions.
+The health care proxy can specify which treatments and medical care one wishes and does not wish to have administered.
+Under New York Law only one health care agent at a time can be designated in the health care proxy.
+NYS Public Health Law §2981.
+The principal should take the time to tell his or her agent exactly what his or her wishes are with respect to medical care, and specifically end of life decisions, e.g. hydration and the use of ventilators and respirators.
+One should provide a copy of the health care proxy to his or her physician.

-Sometimes referred to as an advance directive or health care directive, a living will enables the principal to state his or her wishes regarding life prolonging medical treatments.
+(c) Execute a living will, wherein one is able to state his or her wishes not to be kept alive by extraordinary measures.
 While a living will is not statutorily recognized in New York, it is still additional written evidence of one's wish not to be kept alive by extraordinary measures.

-A DNR can explicitly specify the circumstance wherein an individual does not want to be resuscitated.
-I often recommend that my clients keep a pocket DNR in their wallet or purse as well as on the refrigerator.
-It is also a good idea to provide copies to loved ones and is especially helpful in cases where the client suffers from a chronic and persistent life threatening illness.
+(d) Execute a Do Not Resuscitate Order ("DNR") which is a document executed by the individual and his or her physician.
+The DNR can explicitly specify the circumstance wherein an individual does not want to be resuscitated.
+I often recommend that the client keep a pocket DNR in his or her wallet and purse, and on the refrigerator and to provide copies to loved ones.
+It is especially helpful in cases where the client suffers from a chronic and persistent life threatening illness.